MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/view.md

 }
 ```

-The `CameraPreview` custom control is created in the portable class library (PCL) project and defines the API for the control.
+The `CameraPreview` custom control is created in the .NET Standard library project and defines the API for the control.
 The custom control exposes a `Camera` property that's used for controlling whether the video stream should be displayed from the front or rear camera on the device.
 If a value isn't specified for the `Camera` property when the control is created, it defaults to specifying the rear camera.

 <a name="Consuming_the_Custom_Control" />